 The Canterbury Theatre Company, the College’s premiere extracurricular Drama group, is for students who wish to further their performance skills in a practical environment.
 Students work on scripted plays throughout the year for public performance.
 The CTC program is designed to complement classroom Drama, with entry via auditions, and open to a maximum of 20 students.

-In 2016, the CTC are rehearsing Beach: A Theatrical Fantasia, a script which offers students opportunities to experiment with non-narrative structures and exciting theatrical effects.
-The setting is an archetypal Australian beach where time shifts like sand dunes and historical and contemporary characters drift in and out.
+In 2016, the CTC rehearsed Beach: A Theatrical Fantasia, a script which offered students opportunities to experiment with non-narrative structures and exciting theatrical effects.
+The setting was an archetypal Australian beach where time shifts like sand dunes and historical and contemporary characters drift in and out.
 This panoramic play has both comic and stunningly serious moments as it explores the influence of the beach on the Australian psyche.

 In 2015, the CTC worked with the Queensland Theatre Company on The Scene Project, in which College students will had the chance to access a newly commissioned script from Brisbane-based author Maxine Mellor, entitled The Fledglings (based on the work of Anton Chekhov’s The Seagull), and worked on a 15-minute scene which was performed at the Bille Brown Studio at South Brisbane.

 In 2014, the CTC performed the original science-fiction Cinematic Theatre show Genesis 2: A New Beginning, in association with our production partners Markwell Presents, about a group of refugees having to abandon a dying Earth to start a new life in the stars.
 The production was performed in October in the Canterbury College Auditorium, and featured numerous multimedia elements.